phoenixframework/phoenix/guides/deployment/heroku.md

   ssl: true
 ```

-Afterwards, let's tell the Phoenix application to bind to the PORT environment variable provided by heroku's [dyno networking](https://devcenter.heroku.com/articles/dynos#common-runtime-networking) so that it can accept incoming web traffic.
+Afterwards, let's tell the Phoenix application to bind to the PORT environment variable provided by Heroku's [dyno networking](https://devcenter.heroku.com/articles/dynos#common-runtime-networking) so that it can accept incoming web traffic.
 Add this beneath your endpoint configuration:

 ```elixir
 http: [port: System.get_env("PORT")]